deepakreddy2011/TaxManagement/README.md

 # Tools
        1) AutoMapper for object to object mapping
-       2) Swagger of API Testing
+       2) Swagger for API Testing
        3) Nunit for Unit Testing
        4) ExcelDataReader for reading data from uploaded file

 # Application Architecture
-       1) This API is developed in Clean/Onion Architecture considering microservices way deploying the application
+       1) This API is developed in Clean/Onion Architecture considering microservices way of deploying the application
-       2) Domains has been placed in Core layer and we are using Domain terminology as application is designed in DDD (Domain Driven Design) way
+       2) Domains are placed in Core layer and we are using Domain terminology as application is designed in DDD (Domain Driven Design) way

 #  Application Folder Structure
        1) Application has 4 projects